This is an excerpt from Dr. Harry Emerson Fosdick's "The Meaning of Service:"

 Peter E. Greulich

-Pete has been studying IBM and early American corporate history since his retirement in 2011.
-These are his thoughts and musings, and of those whose biographies he has read with links to articles and book reviews on this website.
+Peter E. has been studying IBM and early American corporate history since his retirement in 2011.
+These are his thoughts and musings, and of those whose biographies and autobiographies he has read with links to articles and book reviews on this website.